-The proposed heating system will be a heat pump system with air emissions that would be typical of a residential building being primarily from heating and therefore low impact in-andof-itself.
-In-combination residential impacts would be controlled by national energy policies, grant schemes and motor fuel emission targets.
-Continued implementation of the Water Framework Directive would result in achieving, or maintaining, improvements to water quality in the Barrow Catchment.
-Developments such as this proposed development could act in combination with existing environmental pressures on the Barrow Catchment, including agriculture, anthropogenic, domestic and urban wastewater, urban run-off, industry and forestry.
+The proposed heating system is Air to Water heat pump.
+Air emissions would be typical of a residential being primarily from heating and therefore low impact in-and-of-itself.
+Incombination residential impacts would be controlled by national energy policies, grant schemes and motor fuel emission targets.

+Continued implementation of the Water Framework Directive would result in achieving, or maintaining, improvements to water quality in the Nore Catchment.
+Developments such as this proposed development could act in combination with existing environmental pressures on the Nore Catchment, including agriculture, anthropogenic, domestic, and urban wastewater, urban run-off, industry, and forestry.
 However, as noted in Section 6.3, it is not considered that the development would pose a significant risk upon any Natura 2000 site due to a deleterious effect on water quality, during either the construction or operational phase.
 It is not considered that the proposed development would have a significant in-combination effect with existing or proposed developments in the area.
-As this is a single residential property the proposed development would not alter the existing characteristics or intensity of wastewater from Carlow Town.It is not considered that the proposed development would have a significant in-combination effect with existing or proposed developments in the area.
-Irish Water notes that the discharge from the Carlow WWTP (D0028-01) does not have an observable impact on the water quality or an observable negative impact on the Water Framework Directive status (Irish Water, 2020).
+As these three terrace housing units are small residential properties the proposed development would not significantly alter the existing characteristics or intensity of wastewater from Townsend Avenue WWTS.
+A confirmation of feasibility was received from Irish Water on the 22nd November 2022 to confirm connection to Water Works and Wastewater Works.
 As discussed in Sections 6.1 - 6.3 above, it is considered that there would be no significant in-combination risk to any European site owing to the development.
-As there are no anticipated significant risks from the development and proposed works given the scale and nature of recent nearby developments, the type of proposed development (residential dwelling), the distances of other developments in the area, it is considered that there would be no cumulative water, noise or air impacts which would pose a significant risk to designated sites or species.
+As there are no anticipated significant risks from the development and proposed works given the scale and nature of recent nearby developments, the type of proposed development

+(residential dwellings), the distances of other developments in the area, it is considered that there would be no cumulative water, noise or air impacts which would pose a significant risk to designated sites or species.